berardo/apex-propellant/README.md

 }
 ```

-The `OnInsertRocket` is an abstract class that implements the two important interfaces `OnBeforeRocket` and `OnAfterRocket` but leave it alone for now.
+The `OnInsertRocket` is an abstract class that implements the two important interfaces `OnBeforeRocket` and `OnAfterRocket` but leave them alone for now.

 The `flyOnBefore()` method is the only one called here because your trigger is `before insert` only.
 Propellant knows that and handles that for you, don't worry.

-Would that mean I could have done `flyOnAfter()` and expect it to run on `after trigger`?
+Would that mean I could have done `flyOnAfter()` and expect it to fly on `after trigger`?

 Hey, you're smart! ... and you're right!

-Alternatively you could do it:
+Alternatively, you could do this:

 ```java
 public class MyAmazingRocket implements OnBeforeRocket {